ec500-software-engineering/project-14_Anime_Genration/README.md

 1. Convert the model into tensor js type and then run the model in viewer's local browser.
 2. Deploy the model in AWS ML agent and give out the result to viewers.

+# Basic Sturcture and
+The basic theory and structure of our project can be seen from [the ppt](https://github.com/ec500-software-engineering/project-14_Anime_Genration/blob/master/EC500_Team_14.ppt)<br>

 # User Story And Sprint Definition
 Please see the [Trello Board](https://trello.com/b/PbjCmHFC/healthapp).<br>
 ![image](https://github.com/ec500-software-engineering/project-14_Anime_Genration/blob/master/Trello.png)<br>